 - Avoid white backgrounds.
 White ebook covers blend into Amazon's white UI.
 Authors who switch from white to dark or colored backgrounds typically see a 10-20% click-through lift in ad performance.

-- No text above 48-point.
+- No text above 48 point on a thumbnail-scale design.
 Oversized title text looks amateur at thumbnail scale.
 Keep title text proportional to the cover canvas.

 - sRGB, always.
 Adobe RGB or ProPhoto will render colors wrong on Kindle devices.
 Convert to sRGB before export.